 We are retrieving a list of Star Wars characters for our

-PeopleService and showing them to our users taking advantage of the
+PeopleService and showing them to our users.
+We achieve that by taking advantage of the

 *ngFor directive and the interpolation binding.